txt/plm19/doc/week2.md

 _**Rules of thumb**_

 - dozens to 100s of rules are good: maintainable knowledge
-- 1000s of rules are bad: maintainence nightmare
+- 1000s of rules are bad: maintenance nightmare
-- Think rule groups: objects containing small lists of rules that are about just theor content
+- Think rule groups: objects containing small lists of rules that are about just their content
-      - So find some way to divide very big rule sets into doznes of small to medium rule sets.
+      - So find some way to divide very big rule sets into dozens of small to medium rule sets.
 - 80% of the time (or more) in a production system spent in match
-      - Solution 1: clever cross comialtion of rules into sets of related tests
+      - Solution 1: clever cross compilation of rules into sets of related tests
       - Solution 2: rule groups.
 - Simple uniform semantics makes rules a candidate for an end-user language (something they can read and understand and critique, and even write).
 - Simple uniform semantics makes rules an excellent candidate for tool support
-     - e,g, writing "checkers" to find sillt errors.
+     - e,g, writing "checkers" to find sill errors.
 - Simple uniform semantics makes rules hard to express certain procedural constructs

 _**See also**_